Engineering

 }

 The agent reads the steering message back into its reasoning, corrects itself, and proceeds.
-A LangChain implementation either lets the bad call through, blocks it (which leaves the agent stuck without guidance on how to recover), or requires a custom retry-with-correction loop the developer writes from scratch.
+A LangChain implementation either lets the bad call through, blocks it (and leaves the agent stuck without guidance), or requires a custom retry-with-correction loop the developer writes from scratch.

-Strands' published benchmark numbers on this: prompt-only agents recovered from ~82.5% of induced errors, hard-coded workflows ~80.8%, agents with steering handlers recovered from every one in the test set.
+Strands' published numbers on this are stark: prompt-only agents recovered from roughly 82.5 percent of induced errors, hard-coded workflows from 80.8 percent, agents with steering handlers from every one in the test set.
 The numbers are the vendor's; the mechanism is real and operationally distinct from what raw frameworks provide.

 Strands ships two production-relevant multi-agent patterns out of the box.

-Agent-as-Tool — a specialist agent registered as a tool that a generalist agent can call.
+Agent-as-Tool is a specialist agent registered as a tool a generalist agent can call.

 specialist = Agent(